Martineau Place

 Martineau Place is a shopping centre located in the city centre of Birmingham, England.
-It contains a mixture of shops and restaurants, with the emphasis on food and drink which is located on the roofs of the shops.
-Retailers include Sainsbury's, Deichmann, Boots, Argos and Poundland, the upper levels of the centre include a 168-room hotel.
+It contains a mixture of shops, restaurants, bars and leisure outlets.
+Retailers include Sainsbury's, Deichmann, Boots, Argos and Poundland.

 It is located on land bounded by High Street, Union Street, Bull Street and Corporation Street, with primary retail frontages on all these streets.
 It is directly opposite the House of Fraser department store, formerly known as Rackhams.

 The Martineau Way pedestrian route runs through the centre of Martineau Place, and includes further retail frontages.
 This also connects the Centre to main thoroughfare New Street (via Union Passage) and to the separate Priory Square shopping centre (via Dalton Way).

 Original construction

 The centre was originally developed between 1959 and 1965, as part of a large development for insurance company Commercial Union.
 It took the name of a street on the site, which was named after the Martineau family, a family that included several Lord Mayors of Birmingham.
 The original development was designed by J. Seymour Harris & Partners, and was the first slab-and-podium in the commercial centre of the city.
 A fourteen-storey office tower in the style of the Pirelli Tower in Milan, with tapered ends and a rooftop arcade, sits above the shopping precinct, restaurants and covered parking.